fractastical/icombinators/docs/introduction.md

 ## Relationship to Lafont's Interaction Combinators

-Yves Lafont's **Interaction Combinators** (1997) provide a minimal universal system for graph rewriting with only three symbols (γ, δ, ε) and six interaction rules.
-Lafont proved that:
+Yves Lafont's **Interaction Combinators** (1997) provide a minimal system for graph rewriting with only three symbols (γ, δ, ε) and six interaction rules.
+Lafont showed that:

-- Any interaction system can be translated into interaction combinators
+- Many interaction systems can be encoded using interaction combinators
-- This establishes "Lafont universality" or "graph rewriting universality"
+- Lambda calculus can be encoded, demonstrating computational expressiveness
-- For confluent systems, this is equivalent to Turing universality
+- The system provides a foundation for understanding graph rewriting computation

 Buliga's contribution extends this work by: